Oregon Fall Camp

 If you answer "yes" to all of the above that apply to you -- Fall Camp is very likely a great fit for your needs!

 On the other hand, if you feel like you are still a beginner skier in either technique or your current fitness just isn't going to match the above criteria -- we still have a recommendation for you!
-We advise these folks to take advantage of daily group or private lessons with Mt Bachelor Nordic Center instead.
-The camp reserves the right to decide if you are unable to meet our necessary minimum skill levels and switch you to lessons with Mt Bachelor Nordic Center on your behalf using a portion of your camp fees.
+We advise these folks take advantage of daily group or private lessons with Mt Bachelor Nordic Center.
+The Camp reserves the right to decide if you are unable to meet our necessary minimum skill levels and switch you to lessons with Mt Bachelor Nordic Center on your behalf using a portion of your camp fees.

 _______________________________________